Skip navigation

 How to Avoid Latex

 Always tell any provider, dentist, or person who draws blood from you that you have a latex allergy.
 More and more, people wear gloves in the workplace and elsewhere to protect their hands and avoid germs.
+Many of these gloves are not made of latex, but some are.
 These tips can help you avoid latex:

-• If people use latex products in your workplace, tell your employer you are allergic to it.
+• If people use latex products in your workplace, tell your employer you are allergic to latex.
 Stay away from areas at work where latex is used.

 • Wear a medical alert bracelet so that others know you are allergic to latex, in case you have a medical emergency.